marco262/my_wiki/data/curse_of_strahd/gm_notes/to-have-and-to-hold.md

 # The Amber Temple

-The party will learn everything the temple has to offer in the module/supplement, especially that Strahd was originally given his power by the Dark Power Vampyr.
+The party will learn everything [the temple](The Amber Temple) has to offer in the module/supplement, especially that Strahd was originally given his power by the Dark Power Vampyr.
 Make sure to have Ireena use her Divine Eminence power several times.

+Make it so that the Amber Temple proves that Strahd did not lose his soul when he was turned into a vampire.
+This will make it so that there's justification for the idea that Strahd is not an irredeemable monster.
+Helps with player buy-in to the idea that Strahd can be redeemed with Ireena's love.

+(Strahd IS an irredeemable monster, but that's just who he is.
+He's lost his ability to empathize with people during all his centuries as a moving corpse, and he was already very cruel and horrible to start with.)

 # Van Richten's Debriefing